This is a named option within the Business: Accounting, M.Acc.

 Prior Coursework

-Up to 6 credits from courses numbered 300 or above will be allowed to apply toward the minimum graduate degree credit requirement.
-Courses numbered 700 or above will be allowed to apply toward the minimum graduate coursework requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Up to 6 credits from courses numbered 300 or above from UW-Madison will be allowed to transfer toward the minimum graduate degree credit requirement.
+Coursework earned seven or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation